weepower/wee/README.md

 * **Resource loading** for JavaScript, CSS, and images
 * **Breakpoint watching** for efficient media query callbacks

-JSON-configured build process to compile, optimize, and minify your project
+Javascript configured build process to compile, optimize, and minify your project

 * **Built-in server** for local static development
 * **Live reloading** of assets and markup